Marina-Abdallah/Image-FileFormat-Detection/README.md

 - **Java 8** or higher
 - Supported image files: **RAW (CR2)**, **BMP**, **JPEG**, **TIFF**, **PNG**, **GIF**.
+- The Image must be in the same folder as the source code for the program to process it.

 ## How to Use